anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 •Scalability: Network model enables scalability to handle all traffic traverse North-South and East-West enabling small up to large deployments.

-•Workload agnostic: Network model is capable to provide connectivity to any type of workloads, including VNF, CNF and BareMetal workloads.
+•Workload agnostic: Network model is capable of providing connectivity to any type of workloads, including VNF, CNF and BareMetal workloads.

 •Telco Grade: Network model is capable of supporting deployments of the telco grade workloads.